 - Applicant must pass all parts of the National Board of Examiners in Optometry examinations required for Minnesota licensure and furnish official transcripts when available.
 If accepted, the resident must be able to obtain a Minnesota optometry license.

 - Three letters of recommendation are required.
-Two letters must be from full-time faculty members who have been most responsible for the clinical education of the applicant.
+Two letters must be from faculty members who have been integral in the clinical education of the applicant.

 - A letter of intent stating reasons for applying to this program is required.

 - A personal interview will be required.

 - The resident will be selected from among candidates of whom if hired, can present evidence of legal right to live and work in the United States.